bwbensonjr/mapoli/README.md

 ### Fun Facts

+#### The largest and smallest State Rep districts

 - Every `mapoli` State Representative district has approximately the same population (currently about 44,000 people) the districts vary widely in geographic size.
-  - The smallest State Representative district in area is Speaker Aaron Michlewitz's [Third Suffolk district](districts/pages/state-rep-third-suffolk.html) coming in at a petite 1.36 square miles.
+- The smallest State Representative district in terms of area is Speaker Aaron Michlewitz's [Third Suffolk](districts/pages/state-rep-third-suffolk.html) district coming in at a petite 1.36 square miles.
-  - The largest State Representative district in area is [Third Berkshire district](districts/pages/state-rep-third-berkshire.html) represented by Leigh Davis of Great Barrington.
-The district is 551 square miles containing 18 separate municipalities.
+- The largest State Representative district in area is the [Third Berkshire](districts/pages/state-rep-third-berkshire.html) district represented by Leigh Davis of Great Barrington.
+The district is a whopping 551 square miles and contains 18 separate municipalities.

 ### Statewide District Overviews and Comparisons